-- 1) 2503.
+1) 6500.
 Hebrew Bible.
-[3] This course is taken in the first year of study. - 2) 2511.
+[3] This course is taken in the first year of study.

+2) 6600.
 New Testament.
-[3] This course is taken in the first year of study. - 3) One of the following history courses: - 2701.
+[3] This course is taken in the first year of study.

+3) One of the following history courses:

+6700.
 Formation of Christian Traditions.
-[3] This course is normally taken in the first year of study. - 2703.
+[3] This course is normally taken in the first year of study.

+6708.
 Christianity in the Reformation Era.
-[3] This course is normally taken in the first year of study. - 2750.
+[3] This course is normally taken in the first year of study.

+6730.
 History of Religion in America.
+[3]

-[3] - 4) One course in Theology offered by area faculty.
-Students are encouraged to take: - 2656.
-Constructive Christian Theology I or 2657.
-Constructive Christian Theology II to fulfill this requirement. - 5) 2758.
-Ethics in Theological Perspectives or 3951.
-Methods in Ethics.
-[3] This course is normally taken in the second year of study. - 6) One course in the area of Religion, Personality, and Culture. - 7) Approved course in the Study of Religion or Interreligious Encounter.
+4) One course in Theology offered by area faculty.
+Students are encouraged to take:

+6801.
+Constructive Christian Theology, Part I or 6802.
+Constructive Christian Theology, Part II to fulfill this requirement.

+5) Approved course in the area of ethics [3] This course is normally taken in the second year of study.

+6) Approved course in the area of Religion, Personality, and Culture.

+7) Approved course in the Study of Religion or Interreligious Encounter.